Expert Review

 “Wireless smartphone mirroring with Apple and Android phones is also standard, which is generous”

-There are four trim levels: Nighteagle, Limited, S and Trailhawk.
-A new ‘Uconnect’ infotainment system means the Compass has decent sat-nav, which is a first in a Jeep - rejoice.
+There are four trim levels: Altitude, Summit, Overland and Trailhawk are all available on the 4xe models, while the e-hybrid cars come in either Altitude or Summit trim.
+A ‘Uconnect’ infotainment system means the Compass has decent sat-nav, which is a first in a Jeep - rejoice.
 It is actually a game changer if you’re remotely bothered by tech, which many buyers are these days.
 Wireless smartphone mirroring with Apple and Android phones is also standard, which is generous.
 You also get Amazon Alexa and can say ‘Hey Jeep’ to access certain functions like searching for a nearby restaurant.
-A button for hybrid users allows drivers to save the battery's charge until they need to switch to electric, like when entering a low-emission zone or off-roading, where the electric motor will provide traction to the rear wheels, turning the Compass into a true 4x4.
+A button for plug-in hybrid users allows drivers to save the battery's charge until they need to switch to electric, like when entering a low-emission zone or off-roading, where the electric motor will provide traction to the rear wheels, turning the Compass into a true 4x4.

 Expert rating: 4/5